Staff Recruitment Practices Initiative

 The university will convene a working group to develop strategies for effectively promoting the use of best practices in employee recruitment across campus.
 As part of this effort, the working group will focus on best practices regarding the inclusion of DEI language in job postings and recruitment marketing materials.
 The initiative will begin with an audit of current practice in schools, colleges and units to identify gaps, training needs and local models of excellence.

-During Year Four, University Human Resources (UHR) focused its efforts on strengthening current initiatives, adding strategic tools and resources, advancing best practices, and reinforcing vital infrastructure.
-Despite interruptions and programmatic pauses resulting from COVID-19, progress was made in building diverse, qualified candidate pools, increasing U-M’s visibility in key job markets, and supporting equitable experiences for candidates.
+During Year Five, University Human Resources (UHR) focused its efforts on providing full-cycle recruiting support for proof of concept, adding strategic tools and resources, socializing best practice and building infrastructure within the center of expertise.
+Despite a hiring freeze imposed during the pandemic, progress was made in building more diverse, qualified candidate pools, upskilling hiring teams, and supporting equitable experiences for candidates.

 Responsibility: University Human Resources